STS Honorary Medal

 The award jury consisting of the speakers of the GBM-Study Groups “Biochemical Pharmacology and Toxicology” and “Receptors and Signal Transduction” will select appropriate candidates.

-If you feel your method is exciting and innovative, we would greatly encourage you to submit your abstract, a very brief description of your project together with a brief comment from your supervisor as a single PDF-file to:
+If you feel your method is exciting and innovative, we would greatly encourage you to submit your application including a cover letter, the CV, the abstract, and a very brief description of your project together with a brief comment from your supervisor as a single PDF-file to:

 Prof. Dr. Klaudia Giehl